Preparing for Your Case at the Joplin, Missouri, Courthouse

 - Trust the proven success we’ve delivered to clients for decades

 There are two primary courthouses in Joplin, Missouri.
-If you are facing charges for a traffic violation or a misdemeanor offense that occurred within the Joplin city limits, your case will most likely be seen by the Joplin Municipal Court, located at 303 E 3rd St, Joplin, MO 64801.
+Suppose you face charges for a traffic violation or a misdemeanor offense within the Joplin city limits.
+In that case, your case will most likely be seen by the Joplin Municipal Court, located at 303 E 3rd St, Joplin, MO 64801.
 The court is open Monday through Friday from 8:00 am to 4:30 pm and can be reached at (417) 627-2930.

 Confused about navigating the Joplin, Missouri court system?
 We are here to answer your questions.